lhqxinghun/scHiCPTR/README.md

 For this case, just set the **emb_method** to "PCA", and adjust the "pca_component" in **emb_args** to target dimension

 #### Using probabilistic PCA for preprocessing
 Since probabilistic PCA has an ability to handle missing values, users can replace the imputation and pre-dimensionalization step with it.
-This can be down by setting the **imp_method** to None and **emb_method** to "PPCA".
+This can be down by setting the **imp_method** to None and **emb_method** to "PPCA", and specifying the "ppca_sigma" in **emb_args**